 The political activities of our company, our officers and employees are regulated by national, state and local laws and regulations.
 Political activities in the U.S. are managed by Stephen Bonner, vice president of government relations, who reports to Julie Van Haren, senior vice president of communications and investor relations.
 Bonner was elected as an officer by the TI board of directors.
 The governance and stockholder relations committee of the TI board of directors, pursuant to its statement of responsibilities, has oversight for and reviews the political activities of the corporation and its officers and employees.
 This includes review of the company's memberships in trade associations and its policy on political expenditures.

-TI has well-established policies and practices that facilitate lawful participation by the company and employees in the political process.
-These policies and practices define both the activities in which TI engages, and the responsibilities and practices of our political action committee.
+We have well-established policies and practices that facilitate lawful participation by the company and employees in the political process.
+These policies and practices define both the activities in which we engages, and the responsibilities and practices of our political action committee.

 Corporate political activities

 In managing its corporate political activities, TI distinguishes between the following types of corporate political activities:

 - Activities relating to individual candidate campaigns for elective office: Federal laws and the laws of some states, including Texas (where we are headquartered), prohibit the use of corporate resources by the company or its employees for support of individual candidate campaigns for elective office.
 Consistent with these laws, we do not allow corporate resources to be used to support individual candidates or multi-candidate campaign committees.
 In addition, we do not use corporate resources to support federal, state or local political parties, or to make independent expenditures.
 As permitted by law, our company pays the administrative expenses of the Texas Instruments Political Action Committee, discussed in the TI PAC section.